Devorein/Devorein/README.md

 <h2 align="center">A little about me</h2>

+<p><em>A bachelor student at <a href="https://www.bracu.ac.bd/">BRAC University</a>, majoring in Computer Science and Engineering.</br>
+</em></p>

-I'm currently a Frontend developer and part time Designer, trying my best to become a fullstack one and then taking it up a notch by mastering devops as well.
+As far as my credentials I'm currently a Frontend developer and part time Designer, trying my best to become a fullstack one and then taking it up a notch by mastering devops as well.

 - 🔭 I’m currently working on ...
 [Reinforz](https://devorein.github.io/reinforz/)
 - 🌱 I’m currently learning ...
 MongoDB, React, Typescript, Dart and Sass from top to bottom without any gaps
 - 👯 I’m looking to collaborate on ...
 Any ambitious MERN/G/T Project
-- 💬 Ask me about ...Web Development, Fitness, UFC
+- 💬 Ask me about ...Web Development, Fitness, UFC, Solo levelling
-- ⚡ Fun fact: ...My actual name is Safwan Shaheer, but I like the name Devon Reid, you can call be whichver one you want.
+- ⚡ Fun fact: ...My actual name is Safwan Shaheer, but I like the name Devon Reid, you can call be whichever one you want.

-<p><em>A bachelor student at <a href="https://www.bracu.ac.bd/">BRAC University</a>, majoring in Computer Science and Engineering.</br>
-</em></p>

 <h2 align="center">Here's the detail of my current knowledge</h2>